Mysticwaan/PrivateChatGPT/README.md

     Responds instantly with no internet usage

-🗂️ Example Use: Load Internal Docs
+## 🗂️ Example Use: Load Internal Docs

-Put your documents in:
+* Put your documents in:

-private-chatgpt/docs_to_index/
+  * `private-chatgpt/docs_to_index/`

-The RAG module will automatically index and inject them into the context window during chat.
+* The RAG module will automatically index and inject them into the context window during chat.

-📸 Screenshots
+## 📸 Screenshots

-Add screenshots or a demo GIF here.
+* Add screenshots or a demo GIF here.

-📅 Roadmap
+## 📅 Roadmap

-Basic offline chat
+* Basic offline chat

-Windows/Linux deployment
+* Windows/Linux deployment

-Internal file indexing
+* Internal file indexing

-Simple speech-to-text (offline)
+* Simple speech-to-text (offline)

-More polished UI (Electron)
+* More polished UI (Electron)

     Multi-language support

-📄 License

-MIT License
-🙋‍♂️ Contact / Hire Me

-Want to implement this in your company?
-Contact me via GitHub or [your email or portfolio link].
-🌐 Credits

-    DeepSeek AI

-    LLaMA.cpp

-    Gradio

-    LlamaIndex

----

-Let me know if you want to auto-generate the initial code and scripts — I can give you a `main.py`, `document_loader.py`, or even a basic `Streamlit`/`Gradio` UI to get started.